JackSzwergold/Writing/memories/Going to Work, Going to School, Coming Home from School, Coming Home from Work.md

 For whatever reason my parents really didn’t turn on any house lights past the basics early in the morning.
 So it was always a tad dark in the apartment.
 Only the blue glow of the black and white TV in the living room mixed with the light of one lone table lamp in the living room and kitchen would mix with small blobs of sunlight that would leak through the edges of the window shade at dawn.

-I remember sitting on my mom’s lap and eating cereal—and maybe a banana if we had one—as we both watched TV.
-At some point my dad would come into the living room, and say something to my mom—in English, Polish, Yiddish or some mix of them—and then I would get a kiss on the cheek goodbye from him as my mom set me down on the couch to eat and watch TV alone.
+I remember sitting on my mom’s lap and eating cereal — and maybe a banana if we had one — as we both watched TV.
+At some point my dad would come into the living room, and say something to my mom — in English, Polish, Yiddish or some mix of them — and then I would get a kiss on the cheek goodbye from him as my mom set me down on the couch to eat and watch TV alone.

 I sat on the couch as my mom and dad went to the front door, my mom bid my dad farewell and then locked the apartment door and headed back to the living room.